Paul Dupré responds to selected questions regarding his life and music. (Some replies have been edited for the sake of brevity and clarity.)

 Q: What do you do for relaxation?

-PDP: For me, composing is relaxation.
-Even though it can be tedious and frustrating at times, I don't really consider it work.
+PDP: Composing.
+For me, composing is relaxation.
+Even though it can be tedious and frustrating at times, I don't really consider it to be work.
 In fact, I couldn't feel relaxed if I didn't do it!
 Other relaxation activities include playing the piano, hiking, reading, and cooking.
 It's a long list, so I won't bore you with the rest of it.

 Q: What kind of music do you listen to for relaxation?